True Primal Beef & Vegetable Soupjump to recipe

 Now, I (we) know better.
 I know that the crackers and soup with added sugars, grains, unpronounceable preservatives, canola oil, and artificial flavors/colors likely harmed my health more than they helped.
 My comfort food didn't support a healthy body like I thought.
 When I first learned about Paleo and then saw TREMENDOUS success after a year following the template (remember that I lost 10 dress sizes without starving myself), I stopped buying canned soup.

-Over 6 years have passed since I last cracked open a can of soup and I’m THRILLED to say that the waiting for a Paleo-friendly option is over.
-True Primal is a robust beef & vegetable soup reminiscent of my old favorite, minus the unhealthy ingredients.
+Over 6 years have passed since I last cracked open a can of soup and I'm THRILLED to say that the waiting for a Paleo-friendly option is over.
+True Primal Beef & Vegetable Soup is a robust soup reminiscent of my old favorite, minus the unhealthy ingredients.

 The ingredients read: water, diced tomatoes (tomatoes, tomato juice, citric acid, calcium chloride), diced beef (beef, water), carrots, onions, green peas, green beans, tomato paste, chicken broth, rendered chicken fat, pork gelatin, sea salt, spices, paprika (color), dehydrated garlic.